VadMuk/R-Homework-and-Labs/Correlation.md

-# Laboratory Work 8: Correlation Analysis Using R
+# Lab 2: Correlation Analysis Using R

 # 1. Load the dataset